junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas curls his left wings for self-protection, dropping the flying height.
 Raphael's big shadow swooping right on top of him, like an eagle diving for its prey sparrow.

-He manages a sharp turn avoiding the attack.
+He manages a sharp turn to avoid the followed attack.
 The tip of the lower wings dipping into the time flux, catching a damp from the early twentieth century.

 Cas resets his rings and wings, swirling backwards.

 "You do know it is pointless to fight or hide from me, do you?"
 Raphael mocks, turning around as well, following him two wings' distance away.

 "How do you find me?"
-Cas asks, hoping vainly that this might distract the archangel for at least a split of heartbeat time, while widening all his eyes scattered on his rings to scan through the time flux while he flies.
+Cas asks, hoping vainly that the talks might distract the archangel for at least a split of heartbeat time, while widening all his eyes scattered on his rings to scan through the time flux while he flies.
 It's been a while since he has to fight in the time dimension in his true form, even longer to have to find a soul in here, if ever.

-But surely the familiarity and the profound bound should make it slight easier?
-Cas starts getting anxious, finding the time flux all look the same and more confusingly dazzling than he remembers.
-Something is going on in these western times, but he doesn't know what if he's not there, but Dean is there, going through the weird time and history on his own, without wing and without protection.
+But surely the familiarity and the profound bound should make it slightly easier?
+Cas starts getting anxious, finding the time flux all look the same rapid and more confusingly dazzling than he remembers.
+Something disturbing is going on in these western times, but he doesn't know what, and Dean is there, going through the weird time and history on his own, without wing and without protection.

-Cas flaps his wings more rapidly, bearing all the tearing feeling in the rings and wings.
-Not caring the more rapid speed the grace is losing, spilling from his true form like dripping blood along the way.
+Cas flaps his wings more rapidly, bearing all the tearing sensation in the rings and wings.
+Not caring the more rapid he goes, the faster the grace is bleeding and losing, spilling from his true form like dripping blood along the way.

 Then for the second time, the disturbance in the air hits him sharp from the center, he almost falls directly into the time flux below.